Grievances, Coverage Determinations & Appeals

 6. A decision whether an enrollee has, or has not, satisfied a prior authorization or other utilization management requirement.

-There may be times that you, your authorized representative or your doctor will want to ask for a coverage determination or exception.
-Mercy Care Advantage must review and process the request within the expedited (24 hours) or standard (72 hours) timeframes required by Medicare.
+There may be times that you, your authorized representative, or your doctor will want to ask for a coverage determination or exception.
+Mercy Care Advantage must review and process the request within the expedited (24 hours) or standard (72 hours) time frames required by Medicare.

 In order for us to cover a formulary exception, your doctor must provide a statement that says you have tried formulary alternatives in the same drug class and they didn’t work for you, or a medical reason why you can’t try the formulary alternatives in the same drug class.

-If we approve the request, you will be notified and the drug or payment will be provided.
+If we approve the request, you will be notified, and the drug or payment will be provided.

 If we deny the request, you will be notified and receive a written notice explaining why it was denied and how you can appeal this decision.
-An unfavorable decision could be because the drug is not on the formulary, excluded from Part D coverage, determined not to be medically necessary, or you have not tried a similar drug listed on the formulary.
+An unfavorable decision could be because the drug is not on the formulary, excluded from Part D coverage, or determined not to be medically necessary, or you have not tried a similar drug listed on the formulary.
 It could also be based on whether or not you have satisfied the prior authorization requirement.
-In most situations, this process cannot be applied to any medications excluded from Part D under federal law (e.g. over-the-counter medications).
+In most situations, this process cannot be applied to any medications excluded from Part D under federal law (e.g., over-the-counter medications).

-Coverage Determination Form:
+Coverage Determination form

 Providers can call or fax a coverage determination or exception request to Mercy Care Advantage at the numbers below.
 A request for an exception needs to include a supporting statement from your doctor to provide the medical reasons for the drug requested.

-Coverage Decisions for Part D Prescription Drugs
+Coverage decisions for Part D prescription drugs

-Fax: 1-855-230-5544
+• Fax: 1-855-230-5544

 Part D Coverage Determination Pharmacy Department